List of So I'm a Spider, So What characters: Shun

 One of the classmates, nicknamed "Shun" by his friends.
 He reincarnated as the fourth prince of the Analeit Kingdom.
 Having had a sheltered upbringing, he is very dense and naive.
-He later inherits the hero title following the death of his older brother, Julius, and has to flee his Kingdom after being framed for a coup d'état by fellow classmate Hugo and his older half-brother, Cylis.
-He subsequently goes on a journey to the Elf Village to stop Hugo, who is throwing the world into chaos, whilst unknowingly being used by the elves in a shadow war against the demons and Word of God church.
-After the timelines converge and he learns of the state of the world, he rejects both White's and Güliedistodiez's costly solutions and vows to find one where no one would have to die.
+He later inherits the hero title following the death of his older brother, Julius, and has to flee his Kingdom after being framed for a coup d'état by his classmate, Hugo, and his older half-brother, Cylis.
+He subsequently embarks on a journey to the Elf Village to stop Hugo, who is wreaking havoc on the world, unaware that the elves are manipulating him in a shadow war against the demons and the church.